-Recently, fellow freelance writer, Ed Callow wrote a twitter thread about feeling hung up over not being able to regularly write posts for his own site, and that he was interested in having some accountability to get them done.
+Recently, fellow freelance writer, and friend of mine, Ed Callow wrote a twitter thread about feeling hung up over not being able to regularly write posts for his own site, and that he was interested in having some accountability to get them done.

 It was a thread that appeared like some sort of well-timed, heavenly intervention – and it got me thinking…